simplesthing/tarot-three-ways/README.md

 Tarot Three Ways

-Over the years I have had interests in Occult arts as well as interactive arts, so naturally as I learned them both I practiced.
+Over the years I have had interests in Tarot cards as well as the Digital Interactive arts, as I learned them both I practiced them both.
 Here is a collection of Tarot applications that I have made over the years.

 Newb JS Tarot
 This was the first Tarot application that I made for the web browser.
 The code is awkward and probably buggy, but I include it because it marks a begining.